Main Office

 When adrenaline is released, the prefrontal cortex essentially shuts down.
 The prefrontal cortex is part of the

-frontal lobe, which controls primary cognitive skills, like emotional expression, problem-solving, memory, language, judgment, and motor control.
-One of the biggest jobs of the prefrontal cortex is executive functioning, which is involved in decision-making, problem-solving, self-control, and acting in ways that align with long-term goals.
+frontal lobe.
+It controls primary cognitive skills, like emotional expression, problem-solving, memory, language, judgment, and motor control.
+Executive Functioning is one of the biggest jobs of the prefrontal cortex.
+It is involved in decision-making, problem-solving, self-control, and acting in ways that align with long-term goals.
 When the prefrontal cortex goes offline during the threat response, high reasoning and language structures stop.

 Trauma effectively imprints the stressful event in the brain.
-The memory of the traumatic event is stored in the amygdala, which ensures you do not find yourself in this dangerous situation again.
+The amygdala stores the memory of the traumatic event, which ensures you do not find yourself in this dangerous situation again.
 However, the amygdala doesn’t save the event as if it was a story – the amygdala stores the emotional significance of the traumatic event as experienced by our five senses.
 So the memory is fragments of visual images, smells, sounds, tastes, or touches.

 Since the traumatic event is stored as sensory fragments, it can be hard to verbalize and attach language to it.
 Instead, your physical body is what is holding the trauma.
 The traumatic energy of these fragments is stored in your body and can be triggered by physical or sensory input in some way reminiscent of the trauma.
 Even though the sensory information that triggers the memory of the traumatic event is usually from an insignificant, regular event, the brain misinterprets it as dangerous.